7 Phase Unwrapping

 Keep in mind that in case of large displacements, such as the Ridgecrest earthquake, phase unwrapping can be problematic and lead to poor results: when the displacement is large, the phase difference becomes wrapped multiple times, leading to phase aliasing.
 In this case, the phase values become ambiguous, we cannot distinguish between multiple phase wraps, thus leading to incorrect results.

-9.3 Applying an equation for the displacement map
+7.3 Applying an Equation for the Displacement Map

 From the unwrapped phase image (we will use the phase masked with a coherence threshold of 0.3) we can calculate the displacement map using the following equation: